scottish-government-design-system/designsystem.gov.scot/patterns/navigational-pages/index.md

 [Category header](https://designsystem.gov.scot/components/category-header/)

-## Why we use these components
+## Why we use these patterns

-Features of these components, such as the large size of the boxes in the box navigation component, help space out content to make it easier for users to find the content they need.
+Features of these patterns, such as the large size of the boxes in the card navigation pattern, help space out content to make it easier for users to find the content they need.

-These components can also be reused across websites, creating a consistent experience for users and cutting development time.
+These patterns can also be reused across websites, creating a consistent experience for users and cutting development time.

 ## Feedback, help or support